 The future is here, and it demands new skills for creating safe, efficient, smart work zones.
 This observation leads us back to Virginia Tech’s worker vest project.

 Andy Alden of the Virginia Tech Transportation Institute said that the university’s vest might appear in work zones within five years.
-“Roadside deaths are a major problem, and the advent of connected vehicle Let’s make that multiple technical solutions, and the sooner, the better.
+“Roadside deaths are a major problem, and the advent of connected vehicle technology has opened up new opportunities for a technical solution that will save lives,” Alden says.

 Let’s make that multiple technical solutions, and the sooner, the better.